 What is Shoulder Replacement Surgery?

-Shoulder replacement surgery, also called shoulder arthroplasty, is a procedure to resurface a damaged or diseased shoulder joint.
+Shoulder replacement surgery, also known as shoulder arthroplasty, is a procedure to resurface a damaged or diseased shoulder joint.
 This involves removing the damaged bone and cartilage and replacing it with an artificial joint made of metal, plastic, or ceramic.

 Shoulder replacement surgeries can be performed in a few different ways.
 The most common types of shoulder replacement include:

-- Total shoulder replacement: Total shoulder joint replacement is the most common type of shoulder replacement surgery.
+• Total shoulder replacement: Total shoulder joint replacement surgery is the most common type of total shoulder replacement surgery.
 During a traditional total shoulder replacement, both the ball (humeral head) and the socket (glenoid) are replaced with artificial implants.
+This procedure is often recommended for patients with anatomic total shoulder replacement or rotator cuff tear arthropathy.

-- Partial shoulder replacement: Partial shoulder joint replacement is also known as hemiarthroplasty.
-Unlike total shoulder replacement surgery, this involves replacing only the damaged half of the joint, leaving the healthy half intact.
-If only the ball is damaged, it will be replaced with an artificial implant.
+• Partial shoulder replacement: Partial shoulder joint replacement, also known as hemiarthroplasty, involves replacing only the damaged half of the joint, leaving the healthy half intact.
+If only the ball is damaged, it will be replaced with an artificial metal ball.
 If just the socket is damaged, it may be resurfaced with a metal cap.
+Physical therapy is typically recommended after this procedure to help with rehabilitation and recovery.

-- Reverse total shoulder replacement: Reverse shoulder replacement is a newer procedure that is typically used for patients with severe rotator cuff tears who are not candidates for other types of surgery.
-During this procedure, the ball and socket are reversed, which changes the mechanics of the joint and allows the patient to lift their arm without.
+• Reverse total shoulder replacement: Reverse shoulder replacement is a newer procedure used for patients with severe rotator cuff tears who are not candidates for other types of surgery.
+During this procedure, the ball and socket are reversed, changing the mechanics of the joint.
+This allows the patient to lift their arm without relying on the rotator cuff tendons.
+Physical therapy is an important part of the recovery process after reverse shoulder replacement.

 How Does Shoulder Replacement Surgery Work?